-With HoneyBook Workflows, you can turn the processes you already use into automated steps.
-Whether you’re looking to save time or create a better client experience, workflows are the best way to make it happen.
+With HoneyBook Automations, you can turn the processes you already use into automated steps.
+Whether you’re looking to save time or create a better client experience, automations are the best way to make it happen.
 You can be as hands-on or as hands-off as you need to be, so you don’t have to give up control over any client communication.

 Setting Up Your Project Types

-Before diving directly into the workflows tool, there’s some prep work you’ll need to do inside your account.
+Before diving directly into the Automations Tool, there’s some prep work you’ll need to do inside your account.